idoclo/tickets-app-react-redux-node/README.md

     "morgan": "~1.6.1",
     "serve-favicon": "~2.3.0"
 ```

-- move folder public to root folder
+- Move folder public to root folder

-4. Startup your server, and have a look
+-- Startup your server, and have a look

 ```sh
 npm start
 ```

-5. Have the the folders structure under server
+-- Have the the folders structure under server

-6. Try to create our own routes for tickets like example code for users in server
+-- Try to create our own routes for tickets like example code for users in server

-7. remove users
+-- remove users

 ### Time to move to DB (postgres + sequelize)

-1. Sequelize is like Ruby on rails Active Record
+#### Sequelize is like Ruby on rails Active Record

 ```sh
 npm install --save pg
 npm install --save sequelize
 npm install --save-dev -g sequelize-cli
 ```

-2. Setup Sequalize
+#### Setup Sequalize

 ```sh
 sequalize init
 ```

 It creates some folders **config, migrations, models, seeders** for database.
 Move those generated folders to **server** folder

 Update server/config/config.json (similiar to database.yml for Ruby on rails) for database config